“Listen to them, the children of the night. What music they make!” Dracula said it, and who are we to argue with Dracula?!

 14. Halloween—The Shaggs (1969)

 Outsider anti-rock oddballs The Shaggs are disturbing for a whole list of reasons.
 The lyrics to this Halloween tune are innocent fun.
 But the music—how do they even do that?
 The Wiggins’ Sisters version of Halloween is just…broken.

-“Jeepster” doesn’t get Halloween-y until the end, but “girl I’m a vampire for your love—I’m gonna suck you!” is about the sexiest goth thing Marc Bolan ever sang.
+“Jeepster” doesn’t get Halloween-y until the end, but the final lyrics are the most goth thing Marc Bolan ever sang.
 Which is saying something.